 In addition to letting you create ‘static’ designs, both Canva and Visme let you create and edit videos too.
 The process works in a similar way to designing ‘static’ content — you pick a template, tweak it, and add clips to your video as necessary.

 Both tools make it easy to populate your video template and move clips around a timeline, but the editors for doing so are quite different.

 With Canva, you’re dealing with a fully horizontal timeline — similar to that which you’d find in most video editing packages.
 You slot clips into it and add audio underneath as appropriate.

 If you’ve ever used a video editing tool like iMovie, Final Cut Pro or Adobe Premiere, you’ll feel right at home with this.

-But overall, when it comes to video-editing features, the hands-down winner is Canva.
+So overall, when it comes to video-editing features, the winner is Canva.

 On the surface, Canva seems to have an edge over Visme in that it provides a dedicated web building tool and Visme doesn’t.